 Don’t wait to take your shahada.
 In this life we will never understand or even know every single thing there is to know about Islam, or Islamic history or revelation, and that’s OK.
 But if you know that Islam is the truth, if it just ‘makes sense’ even if you can’t put your finger why, know that that is Allah’s guidance and it is the noor placed in your heart.
 Accept it.
 Be Muslim.
 Everything will get easier after that, in sha Allah.

 If you like this post, please share it so others can benefit too!
-Subscribe at the top of the page to never miss a post and get access to exclusive resources.
+Subscribe at the top of the page to never miss a post and access our exclusive resources.